+Vice-Presidents:

-President: Mayor of Sapporo (re-elected) Vice-Presidents: Mayor of Shenyang Mayor of Edmonton Mayor of Tromsø (re-elected) Standing Directors: Mayor of Harbin Mayor of Luleå (newly elected) Mayor of Kiruna (newly elected) Non-Standing Director: Mayor of Stockholm Auditor: Mayor of Anchorage (newly elected)
+Mayor of Edmonton

+Mayor of Tromsø (re-elected)

+Mayor of Luleå (newly elected) Mayor of Kiruna (newly elected)

+Non-Standing Director: Mayor of Stockholm

+Mayor of Anchorage (newly elected)

-- 1. WinterNet Subcommittee by Edmonton The WinterNet Subcommittee reported that they had finally finished their role as - that they had finally finished their role as technical know how provider.
+- 1. WinterNet Subcommittee by Edmonton The WinterNet Subcommittee reported that they had finally finished their role as technical know how provider.
 At the meeting, the mayors approved a motion that the Association Secretariat (Sapporo) take over the responsibility for information exchanges among member cities through the Internet if no other city would take over the role of the WinterNet Subcommittee Secretariat. - 2.
 Waste Recycling Subcommittee by Luleå - 3.
 Economic Expansion Subcommittee by Tromsø - 4.
 Winter Recreation and Tourism Subcommittee by Anchorage

-Selection of the Host city of the 2002 Conference of Mayors and Showcase of Edmonton for its leading role in the development of WinterNet.
-Member cities should actively utilize the research results posted on the WinterNet.
+Selection of the Host city of the 2002 Conference of Mayors and Showcase